eriwitt/HelpColForPTools/05_AddBiomassAndDrainRXNSToSBML/README.txt

 Swe099eec_20181120.xml

-	This is the Syntrophomonas wolfei SBML model created with Pathway Tools from the PGDB Swe099eec.
+	This is a SBML test file.

 crot.fba